CiscoDevNet/msx-developer-guides/04-java-hello-world-service-example/10-implementing-role-based-access-control.md

 <br>

-## application.xml
+## application.yml
-In the previous guide we added a security rule to enable Swagger, now we update `application.xml` to include a rule for the Hello World Service.
+In the previous guide we added a security rule to enable Swagger, now we update `application.yml` to include a rule for the Hello World Service.
 The consequence being that all Hello World Service requests will need to include an access token in the authorization header.

 For the security integration to work we must also provide a reference to the confidential security client we created earlier [(help me)](../04-java-hello-world-service-example/08-creating-the-security-clients.md).
 This security client will be used when the access token is validated.
 ```yaml